-The Article is written by Dev Agarwal, a student of Heritage Law College.
+The Article on Why sedition laws should prevail especially in a country like India is written by Dev Agarwal, a student of Heritage Law College.

 The debate regarding whether sedition laws should stay or should go away from our penal code has been going on since quite a few times now.
 The history of the provision of sedition in the Indian Penal Code dates back to the year 1870 when this section was inserted in the Code with the intention of diminishing the voice of freedom fighters and dissenters of the British rule.
 Some notable freedom fighters who were charged with this provision includes Bal Gangadhar Tilak was charged with sedition for a speech which he made in 1897, Mahatma Gandhi was also charged under the same section in 1922.
 However, in the Constituent Assembly, Sardar Vallabhbhai Patel and C. Rajagopalachari wanted a restriction in the seditious speech and not a complete removal of it, C. Rajagopalachari, who was himself an ardent believer of liberty vouched for a soft core version of seditious, this clearly shows why Indian State needed it.
 Section 124A of the Indian Penal Code provides that “Whoever, by words, either spoken or written, or by signs, or by visible representation, or otherwise, brings or attempts to bring into hatred or contempt, or excites or attempts to excite disaffection towards, the Government established by law in India, shall be punished with imprisonment for life, to which fine may be added, or with imprisonment which may extend to three years, to which fine may be added, or with fine”